 The ULSTEIN SX190 Zero Emission DP2 construction support vessel is designed for marine operations of today and tomorrow.
 Running on hydrogen, it can shrink the environmental footprint of offshore renewables.

-Offshore wind is a highly promising source of renewable energy.
-However, the vessels used when building and servicing offshore wind farms conventionally run on fossil fuels.
+While wind is a clean energy source, the construction and service vessels used for offshore wind farms generally still run on fossil fuels.

 The ULSTEIN SX190 Zero Emission DP2 construction support vessel is a key step towards zero-emission offshore vessels and marks the start of Ulstein’s roadmap to a hydrogen future.